zarradeth/JumpKing-TwitchRavens/README.md

 >
 > New releases and updates to this version of the mod will not be made and will instead be made to the new repository and workshop item!

-New releases and updates to this version of the mod will not be made and will instead be made to the new repository and workshop item!

 # Please read our [Getting Started Guide](docs/GettingStarted.md) to install the Ravens or Modifier/Chaos Mode Mods

 # Jump King Chat Raven Mod